-One of the major challenges for clinical trials, the Achilles heel of medical cannabis research, is inadequate blinding of placebo-controlled trials.
-One of the ways of addressing this challenge include; adding a psychoactive control, making sure all patients involved in the trial are naïve to cannabis, assessing the adequacy of blinding and using enriched or isolated CBD (this diminishes the psychoactive effect observed with THC).
-Until the problem of inadequate blinding is solved, there is a risk that clinical trials of medical cannabis could overestimate its benefits.
+One of the major challenges for clinical trials, the "Achilles heel of medical cannabis research, is inadequate blinding of placebo-controlled trials" (18).
+Casarett summarizes several approaches to address this challenge, including; adding a psychoactive control, making sure all patients involved in the trial are naïve to cannabis, assessing the adequacy of blinding and using enriched or isolated CBD (this diminishes the psychoactive effect observed with THC) (18).
+Casarett concludes by highlighting that "until the problem of inadequate blinding is solved, there is a risk that clinical trials of medical cannabis could overestimate its benefit" (18).

-Another limitation is that other cannabinoids need to be considered and studied for potential therapeutic applications such as cannabigerol (CBG) and cannabichromene (CBC).
+Another limitation is that other cannabinoids need to be considered and studied for potential therapeutic applications such as cannabigerol (CBG) and cannibichromene (CBC).
 Many of the trials that have been carried out are conducted using whole plant extracts and not purified cannabinoids.
 This means that the results may be based on synergistic ratios between cannabinoids and minor cannabinoids/terpenes, termed the "entourage effect".
 However, more work needs to be conducted to validate this phenomenon.

 Despite the public perception, it is important to note that CBD is not risk free.
-It can cause adverse events which include somnolence, hepatic toxicities and potential drug interactions.
-CBD has been shown to increase levels of transaminase enzymes (indicative of liver damage) and further studies are needed to assess its impact on suicidal ideation.
+It can cause adverse events which include somnolence, hepatic toxicities and potential drug interactions (19).
+CBD has been shown to increase levels of transaminase enzymes (indicative of liver damage) and further studies are needed to assess its impact on suicidal ideation (19).

-Therefore, despite the psychoactive effects that cannabinoids have invariably demonstrated, they also display a broad range of potential therapeutic benefits and the possibility of formulating standardized preparations with adequate doses makes these prospective therapeutic agents.
+Therefore, despite the psychoactive effects that cannabinoids have invariably demonstrated, they also display "a broad range of potential therapeutic benefits" with advances in formulation and preparation development making " these prospective therapeutic agents" (20).